 "I made a mistake and took responsibility, but I had no bad intention.
 I don't deserve such an excessive punishment after a 25-year career," Arbell was quoted as saying by the daily.

-Lieberman, the most powerful partner in Netanyahu's conservative coalition government, has often clashed with the prime minister on policy and is largely sidelined in Israeli contacts with key Western countries.
+Lieberman, the most powerful partner in Netanyahu's conservative coalition government, has often clashed with the prime minister on policy and is largely sidelined in statecraft and contacts with key Western allies.